Approaches to biomedical knowledge

 Loss function

-• It is convenient to write this as \[ \log p(y|x) = \log[\hat{y}^y(1-\hat{y})^{1-y}] = y\log\hat{y} + (1-y)\log(1-\hat{y}) \]
+• Using \(\hat{y}=\sigma(z)\), we can concisely write the loss function as: \[ \log p(y|x) = \log[\hat{y}^y(1-\hat{y})^{1-y}] = y\log\hat{y} + (1-y)\log(1-\hat{y}) \]

 • Note this simplifies to either \(\log\hat{y}\) or \(\log(1-\hat{y})\) depending on whether \(y\) is 0 or 1.